rmountjoy92/DashMachine/pull_request_template.md

 - [ ] I tested it to make sure it looks good in the interface

 # [ ] I'm submitting a platform
+- [ ] I looked at the other platform examples and followed a very similar methodology.
+- [ ] I added a docstring at the top of my platform file that is formatted exactly like rest.py
+- [ ] I added sample code to any template app that this platform works for, look at deluge.ini in /template_apps/ for an example